 Once the landings and building began, so did the real hardship.
 Out of a ships’s population of 102, only 2 had died during the crossing, but this first winter would claim the lives of over half.
 Viciously cold temperatures and snowfall, disease and scurvy from the terrible food aboard the Mayflower meat that most of the passengers quickly fell ill, and at one point only 6 were fit to nurse the rest.
 There was a very real possibility the colony would fail before it had even really begun.

 No help came from the natives, who had already been brutally treated by European explorers and were dying themselves of the strange diseases that had come from across the Atlantic with the newcomers.
 Despite these terrible conditions, work continued, however.

 By February, however, the rudimentary settlement was complete, a remarkable achievement considering that there were only 47 colonists left by March.
-Carver was one of the dead, and was replaced by Bradford, who was still only thirty-one, and had recorded the death of his wife Dorothy in his journal in December.
+Carver was one of the dead, and was replaced by Bradford, who was still only 31, and had recorded the death of his wife Dorothy in his journal in December.